Tjatse/dynamic-timer/README.md

 ```

 ### stop
-Stop the Timer, when current state of Timer was `STOP`, this event triggered nothing.
+Stop the Timer, when current state of Timer is `STOP`, this event triggered nothing.
 ```javascript
 dynamicTimeout.stop();
 ```

 ### pause
-Stop the Timer, when current state of Timer was not `RUNNING`, this event triggered nothing.
+Stop the Timer, when current state of Timer is not `RUNNING`, this event triggered nothing.
 ```javascript
 dynamicTimeout.pause();
 ```

 ### resume
-Resume the Timer, when current state of Timer was not `PAUSE`, this event triggered nothing.
+Resume the Timer, when current state of Timer is not `PAUSE`, this event triggered nothing.
 ```javascript
 dynamicTimeout.resume();
 ```